nnja/python/website/content/02-introduction-to-python/020-basic-data-types/00-variables.md

 ## Types

-Python has a very easy way of determining the type of something.
-It's the `type()` function.
+Python has a very easy way of determining the type of something, with the `type()` function.

 ```python
 >>> num = 42